 - Claims under the Inheritance (Provision for Family & Dependants) Act

-Members of the team are instructed by an impressive client base covering all aspect of Financial Remedies on divorce from high-value cases to needs-based cases made complex by limited assets.
+Members of the team are instructed by an impressive client base covering all aspects of Financial Remedies on divorce from high-value cases to needs-based cases made complex by limited assets.

 The team combine commercial acumen and a strong understanding of business and finance.
 This includes having a thorough understanding of the application of the chancery principles in the Family Court.